 1996 Lucille Caudill Little donates $1 million toward the construction of a performing arts center.
 The new home of the theater department is a black box-style theater with a grid lighting system.

-2002 The Clive M. Beck Center is dedicated, housing the university's recreation and athletic facilities.
+2002 The Clive M. Beck Athletic and Recreation Center is dedicated, housing the university's recreation, athletic, and exercise science facilities.

 2004 Transylvania joins the National Collegiate Athletic Association, Division III.